makerdiary/nrf52840-mdk-usb-dongle/docs/programming/index.md

-#How to program the nRF52840 Micro Dev Kit USB Dongle
+#How to program the nRF52840 MDK USB Dongle

-The nRF52840 Micro Dev Kit USB Dongle contains an Open Bootloader with Device Firmware Update (DFU) functionality.
+The nRF52840 MDK USB Dongle contains an Open Bootloader with Device Firmware Update (DFU) functionality.
 You can easily program the Dongle using the following tools:

 * [nRF Connet for Desktop](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-Desktop)
 * [nrfutil](https://github.com/NordicSemiconductor/pc-nrfutil/) from the command line.